Reinado Internacional de la Ganadería

 Reinado Internacional de la Ganadería (in English: International Livestock Queen) is a women's beauty pageant held annually since 2008, as part of the Livestock Fair of Córdoba — one of the largest in Latin America.
 Contestants face practical tests such as bovine insemination and cow milking, in addition to parading in traditional and evening attire.
 Beauty accounts for 30% of the final score, while agricultural knowledge also represents 30%, followed by general culture (20%), charisma (10%), and commitment (10%).
 In Montería, the contest finale is marked by parades and festivities that draw large crowds, along with live television coverage.
 Brazil leads in titles, having won five times.
-The current winner, a 24-year-old Brazilian agronomy student named Thaís Vitória Zanatta, holds the crown.
+The current winner, a 21-year-old Colombian named Eini González, holds the crown.

 Titleholders

 The list includes also the virreinas: